pavelkomarov/projection-pursuit/README.md

 $ python setup.py install
 ```

-If the installation is successful, and `scikit-learn` is correctly installed,
-you should be able to execute the following in Python:
+If the installation is successful, you should be able to execute the following in Python:
 ```python
 >>> from skpp import ProjectionPursuitRegressor
 >>> estimator = ProjectionPursuitRegressor()
 >>> estimator.fit(np.arange(10).reshape(10, 1), np.arange(10))
 ```

+For a few usage examples, see the examples directory.
+For an intuition of what the learner is doing, try running `viz_training_process.py`.
+For a deep dive in to the math and an explanation of exactly how and why this works, see `math.pdf`.

 ## References

 1. Friedman, Jerome.
 (1985).
 "Classification and Multiple Regression Through Projection Pursuit." http://www.slac.stanford.edu/pubs/slacpubs/3750/slac-pub-3824.pdf
 2. Hastie, Tibshirani, & Friedman.
 (2016). *The Elements of Statistical Learning 2nd Ed.*, section 11.2.
 3. (2017) *Projection pursuit regression* https://en.wikipedia.org/wiki/Projection_pursuit_regression